carlosgguil/IN_104-project_09-rocket_design/README.md

 These tasks are independent but linked.
 Below in this document you have the section **Tasks**, which details the steps to follow in this project.
 Three tasks are distinguished: tasks 1 and 2 correspond to rocket design, and task 3 corresponds to trajectories.

-The idea is that you handle tools that are useful for a wide range of projects such as python classes and data science.
+The idea is that you handle tools such as python classes and data science, which are useful for a wide range of projects.
 Rockets will be considered as python classes and will be stored in a database.
 The database will be created, accessed and modified with the package pandas.
 Graphical tools (for printing rockets and trajectories) are also useful.

 This database will be accessed by a script that you will develop for simulating the mission.
 The idea is that this script can analyze the performance of rockets: trajectories will be plotted and animated if possible.
 For this, you can use python tools such as matplotlib or pygame.